LiberTEM/LiberTEM-live/docs/source/usage.rst

 .. versionadded:: 0.2

-Possibly the easiest way of using LiberTEM-live is by passively listening to events on the detector, and starting a reconstruction once the data starts to arrive.
+Possibly the easiest way of using LiberTEM-live is by passively listening to events on the detector, and starting processing once the data starts to arrive.
 Configuration, arming and triggering is assumed to be done by an external program, for example from the detector vendor.